 The information is contained in a separate leaflet, Alresford Millennium Trail, which is available from the Station Information Office, the Library and many of the shops in the town as well as being reproduced below.

-Look out for the display boards round the trail with details of what to see and local history and don't forget the bread for the ducks!
+Look out for the display boards round the trail with details of what to see and local history.

 The Millennium Trail begins in the Station Yard where parking is available.
 The railway came to Alresford in 1865 and greatly assisted the developing watercress industry as it allowed access to markets in London and beyond.
 Watercress remains a significant local industry and is celebrated at the annual Watercress Festival on the third Sunday in May.
 The steam trains running on the Watercress Line are now a major tourist attraction.
 The restored building to the right of the platform is the Goods Shed that has a visitor information point and railway shop.